poiyomi/PoiyomiDocs/docs/shading/light-data.md

 Controls for the lighting behavior when used in a Scene with Global Illumination or Baked Lightmaps.

 :::caution World SDK users only!
 This section is only exposed when using the `.poiyomi/Poiyomi Toon World` Shader.
-If you are building a World with Poiyomi Materials, using `Poiyomi World` is required in order to include it with your lightmaps.
+If you are building a World with Poiyomi Materials, using `Poiyomi World` is required in order to include it with your Global Illumination.
 :::

 ### GI Emission Multiplier